Updated: Jul 3

 It will change the background color of a page to the selected color upon pressing a button

-the extension’s event handler; it contains listeners for browser events that are important to the extension.
+The extension service worker is the extension's event handler; it contains listeners for browser events that are important to the extension.
+It lies dormant until an event is fired then performs the instructed logic; it is only loaded when it is needed and unloaded when it goes idle.

-In our case we would like to listen to web navigation completed event, do the URL matching and enable the extension if there is a match.
+In our case we would like to listen to web navigation completed event, do the URL matching and disable the extension if there is a match.

-Install the types for Chrome API: npm i -D @types/chrome
+Install the types for Chrome API: yarn add -D @types/chrome

 Add chrome to types array in tsconfig.app.json